stuffedwombat/stuffedwombat.github.io/iiii.md

 - If a publishers wants you, you do not need them.

-Publishers are buying you as a cheap lottery ticket, hoping that whatever you’ve been obsessed with connects with a large audience.
+Publishers are buying you as a cheap lottery ticket, hoping that whatever you’ve been obsessed with connects with a larger audience and spreads organically.
 They want what you have, not the other way around.
 To give up 30-50% of your games revenue in exchange for promises of “marketing” is ridiculous in the current, community-recommendation driven indie market.

 - If you need a publisher, they don’t want you